ShengXue97/youzu-react/README.md

 # Developer Guide

 DEVELOPER GUIDE FOR YOUZU SINGAPORE
-This repository is the Digitization Repository(youzu-digitization).
+This repository is the Flask Repository(youzu-flask).
-It contains two sub-repositories.
-Flask Repository: youzu-flask(Back-End) and
-React Repository: youzu-react(Front-End)

 **Group members :**
 Sim Sheng Xue